-Patti is the SharePoint site owner for Contoso Landings where news posts are contributed to her site regularly by people across different groups.
+Patti is the SharePoint site owner for Contoso Landings where news posts are published to the site regularly by people across different groups.
 She wants members of specific audiences to see the posts most relevant to them.
-Additionally, Patti wants to target specific pages and navigational links in the hub site.
+Additionally, Patti wants to target specific pages and navigational links from the site.

-Step 1 - In Site Pages, she enables the audience targeting feature and then selects specific pages to target to different audiences.
+Then she selects specific pages to target to different audiences by selecting the ellipsis (...) and then Details.
 Here, you can see an Audience column in Site pages that confirms audience targeting is turned on and the specific audience content is being targeted to.

-Step 2 - Patti enables audience targeting in the News web part on the Contoso Landings main page.
+Patti enables audience targeting in the News web part on the Contoso Landings main page.
+She does this by selecting the web part in edit mode and turning the Audience targeting toggle at the bottom of the News web part setting panel to On.
 Next, she targets a few news posts to each audience.
 Non-targeted news posts will be seen by all audiences.

-Step 3 - Patti enables audience targeting in the hub site menu and footer menu.
-Then, she targets links specific to certain audiences.
+Patti enables audience targeting in the hub site menu and footer menu.
+She does this by selecting Edit for each menu and then turning the audience targeting toggle to On.
+Then, she targets links to certain audiences.
 Here, you can see navigational links confirming audience targeting is turned on.

 How it's seen

-The SharePointstart page, news on the mobile app, the News web part, and the header and footer menus now show filtered views.
+The SharePointstart page, news on the SharePoint mobile app, the News web part, and the header and footer menus now shows filtered views.